agoessling/stuff_sack/README.md

 C++) basis.
 This is useful when you wish to include a type from an external library in your message definitions.
 For example, aliasing `float[3]` with [`Eigen::Vector3f`](https://eigen.tuxfamily.org/dox/group__matrixtypedefs.html#ga5ec9ce2d8adbcd6888f3fbf2e1c095a4).
-The aliasing type must have the same size and alignment of the aliased type.
-This is checked at compile time.
+The aliasing type must have the same size as the aliased type.
+This is enforced at compile time.

 **NOTE:** The interpretation of the underlying memory of the aliasing type must remain stable as the stuff_sack versioning system through UIDs does not know anything about the